Hari Kiran Chereddi

 Hari Kiran Chereddi is an Indian Businessman.
-He is the Managing Director of HRV Pharma and the CEO of New Horizon Global Pharma.
-Previously, he served as the Managing Director of Sujana Energy Limited, a company specializing in LED lighting and renewable energy solutions.
+He is the managing director of HRV Pharma and the CEO of New Horizon Global Pharma.
+Previously, he served as the managing director of Sujana Energy Limited, a company specializing in LED lighting and renewable energy solutions.

 Early life and education

 Hari Kiran Chereddi was born in Hyderabad, India.

-He earned a degree in Computer Science Engineering from Osmania University and later pursued a MBA in Supply Chain Management and Finance from California State University.
+He earned a degree in Computer Science Engineering from Osmania University and later pursued an MBA in Supply Chain Management and Finance from California State University.

 He is also pursuing his Owner/President Management (OPM) program at Harvard Business School.

 During his academic years, he developed a strong interest in business operations and technology-driven solutions, which later influenced his career in entrepreneurship and supply chain management.

 Business career

 Hari Kiran Chereddi began his career as the Head of Business Management Operations at Bank of America in India, where he gained experience in corporate operations and financial management.

 He later founded Sujana Energy, a renewable energy company specializing in advanced LED lighting solutions, solar energy products, and renewable power generation systems.
 His work in this sector focused on energy efficiency and sustainability, with the company working on major projects across India.

-Hari Kiran Chereddi also played a key role in his family’s pharmaceutical business as the Executive Director of Sriam Labs, a contract research and manufacturing firm.
+Hari Kiran Chereddi also played a key role in his family's pharmaceutical business as the executive director of Sriam Labs, a contract research and manufacturing firm.
 Under his leadership, Sriam Labs expanded its operations before being acquired by Laurus Labs, a company now listed on the National Stock Exchange of India (NSE) and Bombay Stock Exchange (BSE).

 Hari Kiran Chereddi is an active member of the Confederation of Indian Industry (CII) Energy & Environment Panel, where he contributes to energy efficiency policies and sustainable business practices.
 He is also a member of India's National Energy Efficiency Standards Committee and the National LED Lighting Standards Committee, where he works on setting industry benchmarks for sustainable lighting technologies.

-Currently, Hari Kiran Chereddi is the Managing Director of HRV Global Life Sciences Pvt Ltd (HRV Pharma), a company specializing in pharmaceuticals and life sciences solutions.
+Currently, Hari Kiran Chereddi is the managing director of HRV Global Life Sciences Pvt Ltd (HRV Pharma), a company specializing in pharmaceuticals and life sciences solutions.
 Under his leadership, HRV Global has received multiple accolades, including two prestigious Leadership Awards recognizing it as one of the leading pharmaceutical firms in India and the Middle East.

 Badminton

 Hari Kiran Chereddi is also an accomplished badminton player, having represented India in multiple national and international tournaments.
 Hari has competed in over 25 international badminton tournaments, including events sanctioned by the Badminton World Federation (BWF).
-He achieved a world ranking of 204 in Men’s Doubles and 33 in the BWF World Tour Men’s Doubles rankings.
+He achieved a world ranking of 204 in Men's Doubles and 33 in the BWF World Tour Men's Doubles rankings.
 Additionally, he has represented India in senior National Championships, facing some of the country's top-ranked players.